 Now that the boring holidays are over we’re thinking about Chinese New Year food.
-Chinese New Year 2016 is just around the corner on February 8th and while it’s not something we celebrated growing up in small towns but there’s no reason to miss out on it as adults.
+Chinese New Year 2018 is just around the corner on February 16th and 2018 will be the year of the dog.
+While it’s not something we celebrated growing up in small towns but there’s no reason to miss out on it as adults.

 Toronto is an amazingly multicultural city and the perfect city to live in as a traveler, the 2006 census reported that 49.1% of people living in Toronto weren’t born in Canada.
 And of the 2.6 million people in Toronto, over half a million people define themselves as Chinese Canadians.
 There are six Chinatowns in the Greater Toronto Area and the oldest is only a few blocks from us.